Becoming Scarf | Free Crochet Pattern by Guest Designer Marie Sergares/Underground Crafter

 This gender-neutral scarf uses a simple faux ripple pattern and stripes of various widths for a dramatic look.
 This easy crochet scarf pattern is a great stash-busting pattern.

-I’m Marie from Underground Crafter and I’m so excited to be visiting you and Kati today!
+I’m Marie from Underground Crafter, and I’m so excited to be visiting you and Kati today!
 I’ve been crocheting for over 35 years, but as they say, time flies when you’re having fun!
 One of my favorite things about fall is making gifts for friends and loved ones.
 The Becoming Scarf makes a great gift for any teen or adult on your handmade holiday list.

-The best part is that the pattern is simple and easy-to-remember, so if you’re a beginner, you can take it on successfully, and if you’re a crochet pro, you can watch your favorite show while banging out a few of these.
+The best part is that the pattern is simple and easy to remember, so if you’re a beginner, you can take it on successfully, and if you’re a crochet pro, you can watch your favorite show while banging out a few of these.

-I was inspired to name this the Becoming Scarf because it’s made with a recycled yarn.
-I love the idea of transformation and so I thought of this scarf as something that becomes a comforting hug after being thrown in the trash.
+I was inspired to name this the Becoming Scarf because it’s made with recycled yarn.
+I love the idea of transformation, and so I thought of this scarf as something that becomes a comforting hug after being thrown in the trash.
 You can use any bulky weight yarn as a substitute if you don’t have the same yarn on hand.

 This pattern can also be purchased as a printable pattern for only $2.50 on Ravelry here!

 All patterns are written in English, in US terms using Craft Yarn Council abbreviations.

 Difficulty: Easy pattern.
 You need to have knowledge of single crochet (sc), double crochet (dc), and skipping stitches (sk)

 - yo – yarn over

 - *Repeat instructions after asterisk as indicated.